FrequencyHider/frequency-hider/README.md

 * a graphics card with a minimum of 3GB VRAM
 * a 4K monitor
 * a text editor of your choice
-* a Club Penguin account with prepaid Membership for at least 6 months
+* a **Club Penguin** account with prepaid Membership for at least 6 months
 * blood type O or AB
-* an Internet connection with at least 16kbps download speed
+* an Internet connection with at least 16kbps download rate
 * a refractor telescope with at least 70mm aperture
 * **Arduino Uno** or **Arduino Mega**
 * a human sacrifice under the age of 18